 Outside the entrance is the most famous of them all – the Smiling Angel.
 He was the symbol of French resistance again German hostility during WWI.
 His head was knocked off by the Germans, but all the pieces were collected and put back together after the war.

-Notre-Dame de Reims – Stained Glass
+Reims Cathedral – Stained Glass

 Inside the cathedral lies a wonder of stained glass from throughout the ages.
 Over the door is the 13th C original rosette joined by its 1930’s partner.
 Explore the entire cathedral, looking up and making sure not to miss Marc Chagall’s windows in the back.

 I have to admit my favorite was the Champagne Window where, if you look closely enough, you can see Dom Pérignon hard at work.
 Remember to pass by the cathedral at night when the lights are left on inside and the colors of the windows permeate the night air sky.

 Rumor has it that you are supposed to dip these ‘perfect-shade of pink’ treats into your champagne and then pop the, then bubbly soaked, biscuits in your mouth.
 At least, that’s what Fossier has been telling the world to do since 1756.
 Not only the prettiest shop window in Reims, but also the oldest bakery in France, Fossier has perfected les rose de Reims, as well as so many other treats!
 It is definitely a Best Bit.
 (A few French we asked poo-pooed the champagne dipping story, but the romantic in me still wants to believe it!)